-Students will adhere to all aspects of the BCIT Policy for conduct and attendance (refer to BCIT policy) web site: www.ca/~presoff/5201.htm#Policy and www.ca/~presoff/5251.htm#Policy
+Students will adhere to all aspects of the BCIT Policy for conduct and attendance (refer to BCIT policy found in the BCIT calendar).

 Participation

 - 1. Full participation in the seminars is required. - 2.
 Course delivery and evaluation methods will be discussed during the first week of class. - 3.
 A learning partnership is essential for successful completion of this course.
 Both students and instructor will communicate openly, will demonstrate respect in seminar discussions and will work together toward meeting the learning outcomes. - 4.
 The assigned readings (except for those from the required textbook) are on reserve in the library or can be accessed via the Internet.
 The material will be on 3-hour loan. - 5.
 Students are expected to complete all required readings and preparation questions on the course schedule for each seminar.
 Student learning is directly related to the effort put into the reading and class activities.
 Class participation in NURS 3036 is expected. - 6.
 The video assignment must be handed in on the specified dates.
 Assignments handed in late will have 10% per day deducted from the total grade.
 Extenuating circumstances, such as illness, will be handled on an individual basis and may require formal documentation stating reason for lateness, e.g., doctor's certificate. - 7.
 Students will complete a written evaluation of the course at the end of the term.